Devis Mangia

-Devis Mangia (/it/; born 6 June 1974) is an Italian professional football manager, currently in charge of club Team Altamura.
+Devis Mangia (/it/; born 6 June 1974) is an Italian professional football manager who is the head coach of club Campobasso.

 Managerial career

 Early years

 Mangia started his coaching career at age 30, working alongside Sean Sogliano at Eccellenza club Varese and leading them to two promotions and back into professionalism in three years.
 He successively worked at Serie D and Serie C2 clubs from Northern Italy, such as Tritium, Ivrea and Valenzana.
 In 2010, he returned to Varese, this time as youth coach, and guided a team composed of unknown youngsters to a spot in the Campionato Nazionale Primavera final.

 Palermo

 In June 2011, Mangia agreed to follow director of football Sean Sogliano at Palermo, accepting a job offer as head of the under-19 team at the Sicilian club in place of Paolo Beruatto.

 Later on 31 August, Mangia was surprisingly appointed as temporary head coach following the dismissal of Stefano Pioli, under recommendation by Sogliano; despite not having the required coaching badges, he was allowed to serve as head coach due to having been admitted to the national 2011–12 UEFA Pro license course.
 His first game in charge of team duties, played on 11 September against European powerhouse Internazionale saw Palermo, now switched to a brand-new 4–4–2 tactical disposition, achieving an astonishing 4–3 win, thanks to a brace from captain Fabrizio Miccoli.
 Under Mangia's tenure, Palermo significantly improved and achieved three wins and ten points in the first five Serie A games, including a consecutive two games with a clean sheet, a relevant feat for what was the second-worst defence in the previous season; such results, together with the strict relationship between Mangia and director of football Sean Sogliano and Delio Rossi's confirmed refusal of a Palermo comeback, led the press to speculate about the possibility of him being offered a new contract as permanent head coach.
 Despite Sogliano's resignation as director of football on 2 November 2011, Mangia was then eventually offered a two-year contract as head coach, which he signed on 4 November 2011.
 On 19 December 2011, he was sacked from his position after the 2-0 derby defeat to Sicilian rivals, Catania the day before, along with assistant coach Onofrio Barone.